mdolab/DCFoil.jl/README.md

 ![Alt text](./media/logo.svg "logo-text")

-Copyright (c) 2023-2025 The Regents of the University of Michigan
+Copyright (C) 2023-2025 The Regents of the University of Michigan Additional copyright (C) 2025 Galen W. Ng, Eirikur Jonsson, Shugo Kaneko, Sicheng He, and Joaquim R. R. A. Martins All rights reserved.

 Dynamic Composite Foil (DCFoil.jl) is a composite marine appendage design optimization software written in Julia.
 It analyzes the fluid-structure interaction of slender composite structures using low-order models.

+## Documentation

+See the `docs/` directory to build the documentation.

 ## Versions